 Sam Horner, Barenbrug, says: “Since seeing the results at Hickstead, we have now updated the mix, making the high-performing BAR SPRINT RPR our standard grass seed for equestrian venues.”

-100% hard-wearing perennial ryegrass seed mixture specifically formulated for the unique demands of racecourses.
+RPR SPRINT is a 100% perennial ryegrass seed mixture specifically formulated for the unique demands of racecourses.